Skies of Arcadia – Developer Interview Collection

 Kodama: That’s right. (laughs) Seimiya has to deal with requests from the development staff, Ohba, and me.
 He’s stuck between a rock and a hard place, as it were.
 That’s the director’s job, though, to field all those different ideas, connect them smoothly, and move everything along in the right direction.
 He adds his own preferences and ideas into the mix too, of course.
 One good example would be the enemy characters…

 Seimiya: Kodama and Ohba handled the male and female characters, respectively, so I took on the enemies. (laughs) I gave special attention to the characters from the Valuan Empire, in particular.
-They aren’t tokusatsu characters per se, but I did give each of them a different special color that defines them.
+They aren’t tokusatsu characters per se, but I did give each of them a different special color.

 Kodama: Seimiya’s a bit of a strategy fan, so he’s proving a big help in designing the battle system too. (laughs)

 Seimiya: I can’t wait for all the readers of Dorimaga to see the airship battles!

 —Speaking of your previous works, Seimiya, you worked on Advanced World War: Sennen Teikoku Koubou.
 We could see there, too, your abiding love for ships and ship design.